 Larry King, 1933- , talk show host, filed for bankruptcy in 1960 and then again in 1978.
 He said each time that he was deep in debt.

-Donald Trump, 1946- , businessman, filed a Chapter 11 case for his New Jersey casinos in 2004 to reorganize his business after negotiations with his creditors failed.
+Donald Trump, 1946- , businessman, US president, filed a Chapter 11 case for his New Jersey casinos in 2004 to reorganize his business after negotiations with his creditors failed.
 This was the second bankruptcy case for his casino business; in 1992 he had filed a Chapter 11 case for his Atlantic City casino business.
-Despite these setbacks, he continues to be a successful real estate developer and stars in the hit reality TV show “The Apprentice”.
+Despite these setbacks, he is president of the United States.